anna-money/pytest-pg/README.md

 1. synchronous_commit=off
 1. jit=off
 1. bgwriter_lru_maxpages=0
-1. Mounts data directory to a tmpfs
+1. data directory is mounted to a tmpfs

 # How to use?